The Short-term Rational Lanczos Method and Applications: Abstract

 \section{Abstract}

 Rational Krylov subspaces have become a reference tool in dimension reduction procedures for several application problems.
 When data matrices are symmetric, a short-term recurrence can be used to generate an associated orthonormal basis.
-In the past this procedure was abandoned because it requires twice the number of linear system solves per iteration than with the classical long-term method.
-We propose an implementation that allows one to obtain key rational subspace matrices without explicitly storing the whole orthonormal basis, with a moderate computational overhead associated with sparse system solves.
-Several applications are discussed to illustrate the advantages of the proposed procedure.
+In the past this procedure was abandoned because it requires twice the number of linear system solves per iteration {compared} with the classical long-term method.
+We propose an implementation that allows one to obtain { the} rational subspace { reduced} matrices { at lower overall computational costs than proposed in the literature by also conveniently combining the two system solves.} {Several applications are discussed where the short-term recurrence feature can be exploited to avoid storing the whole orthonormal basis.
+We illustrate the advantages of the proposed procedure with several examples.}